Envian/xiv-criterion-na-strats/README.md

 ### Create a new Diagram

-All diagrams in this site are currently made using xivplan.
+All diagrams in this site are currently made using [xivplan].
 All the `.xivplan` files used have been included.

+To get transparent images, I'm using a custom fork of [xivplan], changing `backgroundColor={theme.colorNeutralBackground1}` to `backgroundColor="transparent"` in StepScreenshotButton.tsx.

 ### Locally testing changes